ericatmdsol/SampleProject/README.md

 2. Modeling
 3. Output

 Because of this we don't want to mix the code.
 This allows us to revert individual files to a certain commit, rather than figuring out what has to be reverted in each individual file.
 It also makes testing your code in discrete units a bit simpler.
-NOTE: OS X -> Linux has an issue with this only because when we use an explicit
+NOTE: OS X -> Linux has an issue with this only because when we use explicit, it gets the specific package and that's architecture specific.

 I prefer using the spec-file vs. the requirements file because in DS projects, it's easier to create a conda env from it: